 Epizyme® has entered into strategic collaborations for several of our therapeutic programs.
 These collaborations are important elements of our strategy to build a leading, independent biopharmaceutical company.
 We believe that our collaborations contribute to our ability to rapidly advance our therapeutic product candidates, build our product platform and concurrently progress a wide range of discovery and development programs.
-Our therapeutic collaborations have provided us with approximately $164 million in non-equity funding.
-Additionally, our therapeutic collaborations provide us with research funding and the potential for more than $1 billion of research, development, regulatory, and sales-based milestone payments, as well as royalties or profit sharing on any net product sales.
+Our therapeutic collaborations have provided us with approximately $191 million in non-equity funding.
+Additionally, our therapeutic collaborations provide us with development co-funding and the potential for significant research, development, regulatory and sales-based milestone payments, as well as royalties or profit sharing on any net product sales.
 We have retained commercialization or co-commercialization rights in the United States for the programs in our Celgene collaboration, and have global rights outside of Japan in our Eisai collaboration.

-In April 2012, we entered into a collaboration and license agreement with Celgene under which we granted Celgene an exclusive license to our DOT1L program outside the United States, including EPZ-5676, the therapeutic candidate now in clinical development.
+In April 2012, we entered into a collaboration and license agreement with Celgene under which we granted Celgene an exclusive license to our DOT1L program outside the United States, including pinometostat (EPZ-5676), the therapeutic candidate now in clinical development.
 We also granted Celgene the option to license rights outside the United States for other HMT programs, excluding HMT targets covered by our two other existing therapeutic collaborations.
 We retain 100 percent of United States rights and are eligible to receive royalties on net product sales outside of the United States.

-In April 2011, we entered into a collaboration and license agreement with Eisai under which we reacquired worldwide rights, excluding Japan, to our EZH2 program, including tazemetostat (EPZ-6438).
-Under the original collaboration and license agreement, we had granted Eisai an exclusive worldwide license to our EZH2 program, including EPZ-6438, while retaining an opt-in right to co-develop, co-commercialize and share profits with Eisai as to licensed products in the United States.
+In March 2015, we entered into an amended and restated collaboration and license agreement with Eisai, under which we reacquired worldwide rights, excluding Japan, to our EZH2 program, including tazemetostat (EPZ-6438).
+Under the original collaboration and license agreement, we had granted Eisai an exclusive worldwide license to our EZH2 program, including tazemetostat, while retaining an opt-in right to co-develop, co-commercialize and share profits with Eisai as to licensed products in the United States.

 In January 2011, we entered into a collaboration and license agreement with GSK to discover, develop and commercialize novel small molecule HMT inhibitors directed to three targets from our product platform.

 Under the agreement, we received an upfront payment of $20.0 million.
-In addition, we have received a $3.0 million payment upon the execution of an agreement amendment, $6.0 million of research funding, earned $14.0 million in research funding payments and $15.0 million in milestone payments and are eligible to receive up to $624.0 million in additional milestone payments, comprising aggregate research, development and regulatory milestone payments of up to $356.0 million and sales-based milestone payments of up to $270.0 million.
+In addition, we have received a $3.0 million payment upon the execution of an agreement amendment, $6.0 million of fixed research funding, $9.0 million in research funding payments and $15.0 million in milestone payments and are eligible to receive up to $620.0 million in additional milestone payments, comprising aggregate research, development and regulatory milestone payments of up to $402.0 million and sales-based milestone payments of up to $218.0 million.
 In addition, GSK is required to pay us royalties on worldwide net product sales.

 Companion Diagnostic Collaborations

-In collaboration with established diagnostic companies, we are developing companion diagnostics to identify patients who have the specific genetically defined cancer targeted by each of our therapeutic product candidates.
+In collaboration with established diagnostic companies, we are developing a companion diagnostic to identify patients who have certain EZH2 mutations targeted by our investigational EZH2 inhibitor tazemetostat.